Leoruwer/construtora_lc_hiert/README.md

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`
-  * Install Node.js dependencies with `cd assets && npm install`
+  * Install Node.js dependencies with `cd assets && npm install && cd -`
   * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 ## Emails

 To test your email messages on development environment you can visit [`localhost:4000/sent_emails`](http://localhost:4000/sent_emails)

 ## Deployment